MSN to DNP: 5 Benefits of Advancing Your Nursing Career

-What Other Factors Led to the MSN to DNP Shift?
+What Other Factors Have Led to the MSN to DNP Shift?

-In addition to our rapidly changing healthcare environment, other factors necessitated the shift from MSN to DNP.
-This section will explore three of the most urgent.
+In addition to our rapidly changing health care environment, other factors have propelled the emphasis on the DNP degree.
+This section will explore three of the leading concerns.

 The demand for nurses outpaces the supply for several reasons:

-- A growing aging population and increased access to health care mean that Americans need more health care services than ever before.
+- An aging population and increased access to health care mean that Americans need more health care services than ever before.

 - One million RNs are expected to retire by 2030, and nursing leaders are needed to expand nursing education programs.

 - U.S. nursing schools are turning away qualified applicants because they don’t have sufficient faculty.
-During the 2018-19 academic year, nursing schools rejected 75,000 RN candidates due to a lack of resources, including nursing instructors.
+During the 2019-20 academic year, nursing schools rejected more than 80,000 RN candidates due to a lack of resources, including nursing instructors.

 Training more nurses for the workforce will require a corresponding increase in nurse educators and leaders.
-The most recent data from AACN shows that 872 nursing schools had 1,715 faculty vacancies for the 2018-19 academic year.
-Approximately 9 in 10 of these positions required or preferred a doctoral degree.
+The most recent data from AACN shows that 892 nursing schools had 1,637 faculty vacancies for the 2019-20 academic year.
+Approximately nine in ten of these positions required or preferred a doctoral degree.

-Without ample doctorally prepared nurses, nursing schools cannot recruit, admit, or graduate enough RNs to fill the national demand.
+Without an ample number of doctorally prepared nurses, nursing schools cannot recruit, admit, or graduate enough RNs to fill the national demand.

 What’s causing the faculty shortage?
 AACN points to: